Content continues after advertisement

 Skin lesions resolved and hair regrew following transition to a commercial hydrolyzed protein diet, administration of marbofloxacin based on bacterial culture and susceptibility testing, and bathing with chlorhexidine and dilute bleach every 48 hours.

-Diffuse lesions recurred and pruritus was rated as 10/10 on the pruritis visual analog scale 1 to 2 weeks after marbofloxacin was discontinued.
+Diffuse lesions recurred and pruritus was rated as 10/10 on the pruritus visual analog scale 1 to 2 weeks after marbofloxacin was discontinued.
 Methylprednisolone (0.4 mg/kg PO every 24 hours, divided and given every 12 hours) was administered.
 Estrus occurred ≈2 weeks after lesions recurred, and referral to a dermatologist was made.

 Presentation

 On presentation to the dermatology clinic, Hope is no longer in estrus.
-Pruritus is described as 6/10 on the pruritis visual analog scale, despite strict feeding for 12 weeks of the commercial hydrolyzed protein diet without additional food items or treats.
+Pruritus is described as 6/10 on the pruritus visual analog scale, despite strict feeding for 12 weeks of the commercial hydrolyzed protein diet without additional food items or treats.
 She is not current on ectoparasite preventives.

 Physical Examination